Today, I’ve got a really exciting shoe comparison of two of my favorite road running shoes, it’s the Hoka Mach vs Saucony Endorphin Speed.

 Then, I’m going to throw in a bonus little comparison of the Mach and Endorphin Speed vs the Brooks Hyperion Tempo.

 Hoka Mach vs Saucony Endorphin Speed

 In a hurry?
-These are the main similarities and differences between the Novablast and the Invincible…
+These are the main similarities and differences between the Hoka Mach and the Saucony Endorphin Speed…